buzzlighty/overbooking/README.md

 # Data store choose explained
 #### MongoDB
 MongoDB is fast, easy to use, highly scalable database and perfectly suits for such cases.
-It faster and easier to use then SQL database and provide more partition tolerance with high availability.
-Especially when there is no need in transcations, because parallel execution is controlled by application (based on dictributed locks)
+It faster and easier to use then SQL database and provides partition tolerance with high availability.
+Especially when there is no need in transactions, because parallel execution is controlled by application (based on distributed locks)

 #### Redis
-Redis is used as distributed lock storage, to make Service be scalable and allow to synchronze multiple instances.
+Redis is used as distributed lock storage, to let Service be scalable and allow to synchronze multiple instances.
 Basicaly it allows multiple processes of service to work as if it is multiple threads of one process.

 # TO-DO improvements